1. Items don't immediately make it to the Lost and Found.

 4. File a claim with Lost and Found.

 If the local MTA representative didn’t have it, you should file a claim with Lost and Found.
 You can file a claim in two ways:

 If we have items that match your claim we will contact you via the email address you list in your claim.
 If lost property has a telephone number or address on it, we will use that information to try and contact you.
-We'll do that even if you didn't file a claim.
+We'll do that even if you haven't filed a claim.

-- You can check the status of your claim by calling 511, or by visiting the Lost and Found.
+You can check the status of your claim by calling 511.

-- Once we confirm that we have your item you can pick it up at the Lost and Found office.
-That office is at the 34 St-Penn Station ACE Subway station on the central lower mezzanine under 34 St. You’ll need to bring identification and fill out a lost property receipt.
-You may still be asked to provide a detailed description of the item to prove ownership.
+Once we confirm that we have your item, you will be asked to make an appointment to pick it up at the Lost and Found office.
+You’ll need to bring identification and fill out a lost property receipt.
+You may again be asked to provide a detailed description of the item to prove it's yours.

 The amount of time we hold on to items varies based on the estimated value of the item.
 We hold items for at least three months and at most three years.
 If no one claims property during the retention period, it is auctioned, and the proceeds help fund MTA service.
 Property in poor condition is sent for disposal.